 While there is no formal course for the Reflection level, the Teaching Observation and Teaching Philosophy Statement are the culminating activity and final deliverable that should be completed after all other requirements have been met.
 A coordinated observation of your teaching and learning practices will be completed by a TLC expert from within the instructional environment (clinical, laboratory, or didactic).
 A scheduled feedback session will be offered following the educational session to discuss the observation.
 The teaching philosophy statement is a self-reflective 1-2 page document which describes and explains your core beliefs and values regarding teaching and learning.
 This document contains concrete examples of how your teaching philosophy translates into your educational setting.

-Course Design Institute (CDI): An annual opportunity to learn about course design and apply these methods to (re)developing new or existing courses
+Course Design Institute (CDI): A hands-on opportunity to learn about course design and apply these methods to (re)developing new or existing courses.

 Throughout the course participants will meet virtually for 1.5 hours per week and outside of class times, participants should anticipate completing 4-6 hours of independent instructional activities per week.
 Course materials and activities will be accessed via Canvas and virtual sessions will be held on Zoom.